matiszach/rubiks-cube-solver/README.md

 ## Final speed

 Now, using the meet in the middle technique the total number of visited states will be the size of the 10-th layer times 2 since the BFS runs from both sides.
 The number of states in the 10-th layer will be equal to about 10 billion (which can be shown by running a BFS).
-Therefore the program will have to visit about 20 billion position and store all of them in the hash map.
+Therefore the program will have to visit about 20 billion positions and store all of them in the hash map.

 Taking a relatively big constant factor of looking through 18 moves and 20 billion positions to visit, program will in the worst case scenario run for several hours up to a few days (depending on hardware)